Elegant and powerful Mercedes-Benz 400 E from the W124 series

-– power sunroof, rear sunshade, dual zone climate control
+– Power sunroof, rear sunshade, dual zone climate control, parking heater

-– parking heater, Becker Grand Prix radio and Nokia phone installed
+– Becker Grand Prix radio and installation for Nokia mobile phone

 Even a hugely successful car series needs to be replaced eventually, so the Mercedes W 123, a volume seller with over 2.7 million units, was superseded by the W 124 in 1984.
 For the next decade and more, this Mercedes defined the standard for mid-size luxury cars.
 The styling came from Bruno Sacco, and engineering as well as build quality were nothing short of excellent – so much so, that its fans have taken to nicknaming the W 124 “the last true Mercedes”.
 Despite its somewhat box-shaped lines with the prominent radiator grille, typical for Mercedes cars of its era, the W 124 actually had a very low drag coefficient of 0.28 (with slim tyres).